Z-8Bit/treebreeze/README.md

 ## Other Startpages of mine.
 - [CloudySnowflake](https://github.com/Z-8Bit/cloudysnowflake) : The same startpage as this but with an alternate colour scheme.
 - [OceanBliss](https://github.com/Z-8Bit/oceanbliss) : A simpler and faster startpage with bigger buttons.
+- [SimplySucculent](https://github.com/Z-8Bit/cloudysnowflake) : A minimal startpage with search and shortcuts.